wavemotion-dave/A7800DS/readme.txt

  * A      : Fire button 1
  * B      : Fire button 2
  * SELECT : SELECT Button
- * START  : START Button
+ * START  : PAUSE Button
  * X      : FPS Display
  * Y      : Full-Speed
  * L/R    : Shift screen up/down by 1 pixel

  Use stylus on buttons for other actions on bottom screen.

+ High Score Saving works if you have highscore.rom (exact name and case) in your roms directory where you load your games... also, you MUST press the HSC button if you want to snap the Saved Scores out to the flash card.
+It's not something I want to do as the game runs... so you must do it... the high scores will also auto-save if you quit the emulator or select a new game.

 --------------------------------------------------------------------------------
 Credits:
 --------------------------------------------------------------------------------